Anurag-30/jenkins/JenkinsPipelineAsCode/README.md

 3. A seed job can be used to set up a folder in jenkins and a pipeline job in it.

-4. While Acceesing an environment variable use env when you are using double quotes
+4. While Acceesing an environment variable use env when you are using double quotes.

    **Example** :

    sh 'echo ${service}'
    sh "echo ${env.service}"